YARC-Official/docs/backgrounds.md

 3. As of update v0.11.1, CON files must be in extracted ("ex-con") form in order to be used for video playback.

 4. Ensure that per-song backgrounds are not disabled in Settings / General / Venues/Backgrounds.

+5. To help synchronize the video with the song, you can add a *video_start_time* to the song.ini file: negative values delay the video, while positive values seek the video to the time where the song starts.
+As an example, this starts the video at 4.5 seconds:
+`video_start_time=4.5`

 ## Editing Tips
 ### Useful Links